Unit 11: Vocabulary

 GPU (Graphics Processing Unit)

-a specialized coprocessor designed to handle graphical calculations such as 3D modeling and games
+A specialized coprocessor designed to handle graphical calculations such as 3D modeling and games.

 UK